matrix-org/matrix-spec-proposals/specification/modules/push.rst

          Mobile Device or Client

-Matrix supports push notifications as a first class citizen.
-Home Servers send notifications of user events to user-configured HTTP endpoints.
-User may also configure a number of rules that determine what events generate notifications.
-These are all stored and managed by the users home server such that settings can be reused between client apps as appropriate.
+This module adds support for push notifications.
+Homeservers send notifications of user events to user-configured HTTP endpoints.
+Users may also configure a number of rules that determine which events generate notifications.
+These are all stored and managed by the user's homeserver.
+This allows user-specific push settings to be reused between client applications.

 The above diagram shows the flow of push notifications being sent to a handset where push notifications are submitted via the handset vendor, such as Apple's APNS or Google's GCM.
 This happens as follows:

- 1. The client app signs in to a Matrix Home Server
+ 1. The client app signs in to a homeserver.
- 2. The client app registers with its vendor's Push Notification provider and obtains a routing token of some kind.
+ 2. The client app registers with its vendor's Push Provider and obtains a routing token of some kind.
- 3. The mobile app, uses the Matrix client/server API to add a 'pusher', providing the URL of a specific Push Gateway which is configured for that application.
-It also provides the routing token it has acquired from the Push Notification Provider.
+ 3. The mobile app uses the Client/Server API to add a 'pusher', providing the URL of a specific Push Gateway which is configured for that application.
+It also provides the routing token it has acquired from the Push Provider.
- 4. The Home Server starts sending notification HTTP requests to the Push Gateway using the supplied URL.
-The Push Gateway relays this notification to the Push Notification Provider, passing the routing token along with any necessary private credentials the provider requires to send push notifications.
+ 4. The homeserver starts sending HTTP requests to the Push Gateway using the supplied URL.
+The Push Gateway relays this notification to the Push Provider, passing the routing token along with any necessary private credentials the provider requires to send push notifications.
- 5. The Push Notification provider sends the notification to the device.
+ 5. The Push Provider sends the notification to the device.

 Definitions for terms used in this section are below:

+Push Provider
+  A push provider is a service managed by the device vendor which can send notifications directly to the device.
+Google Cloud Messaging (GCM) and Apple Push Notification Service (APNS) are two examples of push providers.

+Push Gateway
+  A push gateway is a server that receives HTTP event notifications from homeservers and passes them on to a different protocol such as APNS for iOS devices or GCM for Android devices.
+Clients inform the homeserver which Push Gateway to send notifications to when it sets up a Pusher.

 Pusher
-  A 'pusher' is an activity in the Home Server that manages the sending of HTTP notifications for a single device of a single user.
+  A pusher is a worker on the homeserver that manages the sending of HTTP notifications for a user.
+A user can have multiple pushers: one per device.

-Push Rules
+Push Rule
-  A push rule is a single rule, configured by a matrix user, that gives instructions to the Home Server about whether an event should be notified about and how given a set of conditions.
-Matrix clients allow the user to configure these.
-They create and view them via the Client to Server REST API.
+  A push rule is a single rule that states under what *conditions* an event should be passed onto a push gateway and *how* the notification should be presented.
+  These rules are stored on the user's homeserver.
+They are manually configured by the user, who can create and view them via the Client/Server API.

-Push Gateway
+Push Ruleset
-  A push gateway is a server that receives HTTP event notifications from Home Servers and passes them on to a different protocol such as APNS for iOS devices or GCM for Android devices.
-Matrix.org provides a reference push gateway, 'sygnal'.
-A client app tells a Home Server what push gateway to send notifications to when it sets up a pusher.

-For information on the client-server API for setting pushers and push rules, see the Client Server API section.
-For more information on the format of HTTP notifications, see the HTTP Notification Protocol section.
+  A push ruleset *scopes a set of rules according to some criteria*.
+For example, some rules may only be applied for messages from a particular sender, a particular room, or by default.
+The push ruleset contains the entire set of scopes and rules.

 Client behaviour
 ----------------

-To receive any notification pokes at all, it is necessary to configure a 'pusher' on the Home Server that you wish to receive notifications from.
+Clients MUST configure a Pusher before they will receive push notifications.
 There is a single API endpoint for this, as described below.

 {{pusher_http_api}}

 Push Rules
 ~~~~~~~~~~
-Homeservers have an interface to configure what events trigger notifications.
-This behaviour is configured through "Push Rules".
-Push Rules come in a variety
+A push rule is a single rule that states under what *conditions* an event should
+be passed onto a push gateway and *how* the notification should be presented.
-of different kinds and each kind of rule has an associated priority.
-The
+There are different "kinds" of push rules and each rule has an associated
+priority.
+Every push rule MUST have a ``kind`` and ``rule_id``.
+The ``rule_id``
+is a unique string within the kind of rule and its' scope: ``rule_ids`` do not
+need to be unique between rules of the same kind on different devices.
+Rules may
+have extra keys depending on the value of ``kind``.The different kinds of rule
-different kinds of rule, in descending order of priority, are:
+in descending order of priority are:

-Override Rules
+Override Rules ``override``
   The highest priority rules are user-configured overrides.
-Content Rules
+Content-specific Rules ``content``
   These configure behaviour for (unencrypted) messages that match certain
   patterns.
-Content rules take one parameter, 'pattern', that gives the pattern
+Content rules take one parameter: ``pattern``, that gives the glob
-  to match against.
-This is treated in the same way as pattern for event_match
+  pattern to match against.
+This is treated in the same way as pattern for
-  conditions, below.
+  ``event_match`` conditions, below.
-Room Rules
+Room-specific Rules ``room``
-  These change the behaviour of all messages to a given room.
-The rule_id of a
+  These rules change the behaviour of all messages for a given room.
+The
-  room rule is always the ID of the room that it affects.
+  ``rule_id`` of a room rule is always the ID of the room that it affects.
-Sender
+Sender-specific rules ``sender``
-  These rules configure notification behaviour for messages from a specific,
+  These rules configure notification behaviour for messages from a specific
-  named Matrix user ID.
-The rule_id of Sender rules is always the Matrix user
+  Matrix user ID.
+The ``rule_id`` of Sender rules is always the Matrix user
   ID of the user whose messages they'd apply to.
-Underride
+Underride rules ``underride``
-  These are identical to override rules, but have a lower priority than content,
+  These are identical to ``override`` rules, but have a lower priority than
-  room and sender rules.
+  ``content``, ``room`` and ``sender`` rules.

-In addition, each kind of rule may be either global or device-specific.
-Device
+Push rules may be either global or device-specific.
+Device specific rules only
-specific rules only affect delivery of notifications via pushers with a matching
+affect delivery of notifications via pushers with a matching ``profile_tag``.
-``profile_tag``.
-All device-specific rules are higher priority than all global
+All device-specific rules have a higher priority than global rules.
+This means
-rules.
-Thusly, the full list of rule kinds, in descending priority order, is as
+that the full list of rule kinds, in descending priority order, is as follows:
-follows:

  * Device-specific Override
  * Device-specific Content